seahorce-scidac/REMORA/Docs/sphinx_doc/MeshRefinement.rst

 - ``x_velocity`` and ``y_velocity`` are stored at a cell index but live on a face, and are masked by ``msku(i,j) = mskr(i-1,j) * mskr(i,j)`` and ``mskv(i,j) = mskr(i,j-1) * mskr(i,j)``.
 A water cell whose
-  neighbor across that face is land therefore holds an exact zero that is a mask artifact rather than slack water, so both cells sharing the face must be water;
+  neighbor across that face is land therefore holds an exact zero that is a mask artifact rather than stationary water, so both cells sharing the face must be water;
 - ``vorticity`` is a centered difference of the cell-centered velocities that is not itself masked, so its value depends on the whole 3x3 block of cells around it and all nine must be water.
 This is a workaround for the derived field being unmasked and can be narrowed once it is not;